 In deciding your pathway, consider the subjects that you are good at and you enjoy.
 NOTE: All pathways will require you to select the equivalent of 6 subjects.
 You must include an English and Mathematics Subject.
+For most students your sixth (6th) subject will be a VET Certificate.

-VOCATIONAL PATHWAY Full School Program VOCATIONAL PATHWAY Blended Program UNIVERSITY PATHWAY VET Entry Qualification Non-ATAR UNIVERSITY PATHWAY ATAR Program Students study 6 subjects at school across 5 days Students study 5 Applied subjects at school across 4 days and 1 external program on the 5 th day Combination of 5 subjects from Applied and General Subjects plus a minimum Certificate III or IV qualification We recommend a minimum of 5 General Subjects within the 6 subjects students will select.
-A maximum of two (2) General subjects can be included.
+VOCATIONAL PATHWAY VOCATIONAL PATHWAY UNIVERSITY PATHWAY UNIVERSITY PATHWAY Full School Program Blended Program VET Entry Qualification ATAR Program Non-ATAR Students study 5 subjects at school across 5 days and 1 VET Certificate Course (school-based) Students study 5 Applied subjects or 4 Applied plus 1 School-based VET Certificate Course At school across 4 days and 1 off-site program on the 5 th day Combination of 5 subjects from Applied and General Subjects plus a minimum Certificate III or IV qualification We recommend a minimum of 5 General Subjects and 1 other 1 Other options: • Certificate III, IV or Diploma course • General subject A maximum of two (2) General subjects can be included.
 The inclusion of these subjects should align to the student SET Plan.
 The inclusion of these subjects is subject to approval by the Deputy Principal.
 VET Certificate Courses that are timetabled during school-time can be included.
-No alternate program such as TAFE, Traineeship or other program.
-Example Essential English Essential Maths Building and Construction Social & Community Studies Certificate II in Automotive Certificate II in Horticulture Cert II in Workplace Skills & Vocational Pathways The study of General Subjects is not recommended due to the time students will miss when off campus undertaking their external program.
-One (1) general subject may be approved if there is no impact on attendance resulting from the alternate program.
-A maximum of one (1) external program from either TAFE, Traineeship or other program approved by the Deputy Principal.
-Example Essential English Essential Maths (or General Maths) Tourism Studies Social and Community Studies Certificate II in Hospitality TAFE Schools Program or School Based Traineeship A maximum of three (3) General subjects can be included.
+No off-site vocational courses.
+Example Essential English Essential Maths Building and Construction Social & Community Studies Cert II in Workplace Skills & Vocational Pathways The study of General Subjects is not recommended due to the time students will miss when off campus undertaking their external program.
+One (1) General Subject may be approved if there is minimal impact on attendance resulting from the off-site program.
+A maximum of one (1) off- site program from either TAFE, Traineeship or other program approved by the Deputy Principal.
+Example Essential English Essential Maths Tourism Studies A minimum of three (3) General subjects should be included.
 The inclusion of these subjects should align to the student SET Plan and University Prerequisites.
-The inclusion of these subjects is subject to approval by the Deputy Principal or Director of Curriculum.
-No alternate program such as Traineeship or other program.
-Example Essential English General Maths Business Tourism Science in Practice Certificate III Business One (1) Certificate III, IV or Diploma course may be included if the inclusion of the course does not impact attendance in General subjects.
-A range of appropriate VET courses are available with no impact.
-Deputy Principal to approve.
-Traineeships are not viable.
-NOTE: Students MUST have satisfactorily completed an English subject (either General or Essential) to be eligible for an ATAR score.
-We recommend General English to start the ATAR course.
-A recommendation will be given at the end of Unit 2 for Unit 3 and 4 English.
-Example General English General Maths Biology Physical Education Modern History Diploma of Business
+The inclusion of these subjects is subject to approval by the Deputy Principal or Head of Department Senior Schooling.
+No off-site program during school hours.
+Example English General Maths Business Tourism Science in Practice Diploma of Business We recommend General English to start the ATAR course.
+Full day off-site program is not viable for this pathway.
+Example General English General Maths Biology Physical Education Modern History Diploma of Business (school based) Social and Community Studies Certificate II in Hospitality TAFE Schools Program or School Based Traineeship General Maths may be approved for students interested in Trade Pathways requiring this subject

-VETis Funding can only be used once e.g. Certificate II in Hospitality and TAFE both use VETiS. undertaking VETiS can complete one employment stream qualification at the certificate I or II level.
-Students
+\\ VETis Funding can only be used once e.g. Certificate II in Hospitality and TAFE both use VETiS.
+Students undertaking VETiS can complete one employment stream qualification at the Certificate I or II level.